seanamtalay/Bangkok-Transit-Android/README.md

 # Features

   - Bangkok Transit app includes all three main metro transportation systems in Bangkok: Airport Rail Link, BTS Skytrain, and MRT.
-  - Station infomation with small details for every stations, such as Number of exits and Platforms infomation.
+  - Station information with small details for every station, such as Number of exits and Platforms information.
   - Choose origin and destination stations to see details of the trip between these two stations, such as Estimated cost and number of transits required.
 Implemented using Dijkstra's algorithm.
-  - Google Map integration allows the app to access indoor map of the stations, as well as an ability to navigate users to the selected station.
+  - Google Map integration allows the app to access the indoor map of the stations, as well as an ability to navigate users to the selected station.
   - Detect nearby stations for easy access.
   - Overall transit map of Bangkok metro transit system.
-  - Time Schedules for each train system.
+  - Time Schedules for each transit system.

 # Screenshots